 Norangsdalen is a valley between Øye and Tryggestad.
 Some people describe it as the most beautiful in the world, and when you travel there you understand why.

 In Norangsdalen you can also find a special lake.
-Lake Lygnstøylsvatnet has been created by a rock avalanche that blocked part of the Norangselva River in 1908.
+Lake Lygnstøylsvatnet was created by a rock avalanche that blocked part of the Norangselva River in 1908.
 The old road and some farmhouses were covered with water.
 Now, it’s a popular place for diving and discovering underwater ruins.

 Where to stay in Sunnmore Alps